How To Scan a QR Code on an iPhone & iPad

 • Save scanned results for future use

 Some apps also support batch scanning and extra security features for sensitive data.
-These tools are helpful when the built-in scanner struggles.

 Scan and save QR codes with the Wallet app